 Breast implant removal – risks

 Scar – the scar from the surgery is likely to be similar in appearance to the preexisting scar but wider.
-Rarely, scars can become raised, red, thick, painful or stretched and this can be permanent.
-Sometimes the scar will not be perfectly located on in the crease.
+Rarely, scars can become raised, red, thick, painful (hypertrophic) or stretched and this can be permanent.
+Sometimes the scar will not be perfectly located on in the crease under the breast.

 Bleeding – this can happen following removal of breast implants and frequently occurs after over exertion.
 For this reason, it is important that patient’s allow enough time to recover before undertaking strenuous exercise.
 Mr Morritt recommends allowing at least 6 weeks before undertaking any strenuous exercise after breast implant removal.